gabrieletassoni/schema_based_api/README.md

 }
 ```

-This action will return in the header a *Token* you can use for the following requests.
+This action will return in the **header** a *Token* you can use for the following requests.
-Bear in mind that the *Token* will expire within 15 minutes and that at each succesful request a new token is returned using the same *Token* header, so, at each interaction between client server, just making an authenticated and succesful request, will give you back a way of continuing to make **authenticated requests** without the extra overhead of an authentication for each one and without having to keep long expiry times for the *Token*.
+Bear in mind that the *Token* will expire within 15 minutes and that at **each successful** request a ***new*** token is returned using the same **header**, so, at each interaction between client server, just making an authenticated and successful request, will give you back a way of continuing to make **authenticated requests** without the extra overhead of an authentication for each one and without having to keep long expiry times for the *Token*.

 Keep in mind that the Token, if decoded, bears the information about the expiration time as part of the payload.